"Stationary" comes from a Latin word that means "motionless." The story of "stationery" is far more interesting.

-One difficult set of words is the two spellings of “stationery”—one word is spelled with an “a” and the other one is spelled with an e.
+One difficult set of words is “stationery” and “stationary.”
 They are pronounced the same, but mean different things.
 They’re homophones.

 Use the nice stationery to write to your grandmother.

 Think of the “stationary” that describes standing still as being spelled with an A for “standing,” and the “stationery” that describes paper products as being spelled with an E for “envelope.”